goatbtc/tuipool/README.md

 Interactive TUI: Use a terminal user interface (TUI) for a user-friendly experience, displaying data in organized panels with real-time updates.

 This tool helps Bitcoin users, developers, and miners optimize transaction handling and gain valuable insights into network congestion and fee dynamics.

+## Call to contributors

+Passionate about open-source and Bitcoin?
+Join us in building a secure, community-driven project licensed under MIT.
+We welcome contributions from developers, testers, and enthusiasts to make this project a valuable resource for the Bitcoin community.
+Check out our contribution guide [here](CONTRIBUTING.md) to get started!

+## License

+Licensed under MIT license ([LICENSE-MIT](LICENSE-MIT) or <http://opensource.org/licenses/MIT>)